-34. How many diagnosis and procedure codes will Medicaid use to assign the APR-DRG?
+33. How many diagnosis and procedure codes does Medicaid use in assigning the APR-DRG?

 The Envision claims processing system and the APR-DRG grouper accepts as many as 24 secondary diagnosis codes and 24 secondary procedure codes in addition to the principal diagnosis and principal procedure.
 The UB-04 paper claim form enables the hospital to show a principal diagnosis, 17 secondary diagnoses, the principal procedure, and 5 secondary procedures.